dubit/roblox-dubit-tools/Docs/api/dubit_store.md

 DubitStore:SetDataAsync(datastoreIdentifier: string, datastoreKey: string | Player, value: any): Promise
 ```

 This function sets the Data of a key.
-This method returns a promise in order to do the following;
+This method returns a promise in order to do the following:

-- Remain consistant with it's counterpart, GetAsync..
+- Remain consistant with it's counterpart, GetAsync
-- Provide a friendly approach to how a developer can handle syntax..
+- Provide a friendly approach to how a developer can handle syntax
-- Scaleable error handling..
+- Scaleable error handling

 ??? example "Example Usage"
 	```lua